tarunvelli/rails-tabler-starter/README.md

     * Custom role creation per space
     * Supports fine grained permissions per role

-* Multiple user groups support
+* Multiple user namespaces support

-    * Utilizes the `Space` model to represent user groups (e.g., teams, organizations).
+    * Utilizes the `Space` model to represent user namespaces (e.g., teams, organizations).
     * Example use case for turning on multi-space mode is a saas application
     * Example use case for turning off multi-space mode is an internal org tool